RyanRana/ryanrana/README.md

 When I am not continuing to learn and build things, I like to teach and dicuss proggramming topics through a series of articles.

-In short I like working on impactful projects with smart, humble, and kind people.
+In short I like working on impactful projects that challenge my skills.
 You can find out a little more about what I've done by checking out my linkedin.